SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     Detects attempt to export an AWS EC2 instance.
 A VM Export might indicate an attempt to extract information from an instance.

     - **Effort:** intermediate

+??? abstract "Google Cloud Audit Drive Ownership Transferred"

+    Detects when Drive/Docs user files ownership is transferred.
+The legit use case is when a user is being removed, but this could also be abused by an attacker for exfiltration.

+    - **Effort:** advanced

 **Exfiltration Over Web Service**